 - a) If opening the airway does not cause the injured or ill person to begin to breathe normally, give rescue breaths. - b) If there is a fear of infection because the injured or ill person has an intraoral injury, you are hesitant about giving mouth-to-mouth resuscitation, or getting and preparing the mouthpiece for rescue breathing takes too long, omit rescue breathing and perform chest compressions. - c) When performing rescue breathing, it is recommended to use a mouthpiece for rescue breathing and other protective devices to prevent infections. - d) While maintaining an open airway, pinch the person's nose shut with your thumb and forefinger of the hand used to push down the forehead. - e) Open your mouth widely to completely cover the mouth of the injured or ill person so that no air will escape.
-Give rescue breathing twice in about 1 second and check if the chest rises. - 8.
-Cardiopulmonary resuscitation (CPR) (combination of chest compressions and rescue breaths) - a) Chest compressions - 1) Position of chest compressions - Position the heel of one hand in the center of the chest, approximately between the nipples, and place your other hand on top of the one that is in position.
+Give rescue breathing twice in about 1 second and check if the chest rises.

+- a) Chest compressions

+- 1) Position of chest compressions

+- Position the heel of one hand in the center of the chest, approximately between the nipples, and place your other hand on top of the one that is in position.